If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Saturday 4 July : Johannesburg, South Africa] The three of us landed at Johannesburg airport just before 2 AM, picked up the rental car we'd booked and drove to Mark's uncle's house in Johannesburg.
 Later that day we took a trip to Eastgate Mall (a huge shopping centre) and bought some last-minute stuff for our trip.

 [Sunday 5 July : Johannesburg, South Africa] We returned our rental car at Johannesburg airport and met Linda (Sheryl's sister) in the airport - she had made her own way to Johannesburg from Cape Town.
 Then all four of us boarded the Luxavia Airlines overnight flight to Luxembourg.
 Luxavia, a division of Trek Airways, was a cut-price airline that operated between South Africa and Luxembourg in the 1980's and was completely separate and independent of "Luxair", the national airline of Luxembourg [Aside : Trek Airways/Luxavia no longer exists - the airline ceased all operations in April 1994].
-This was my first long-haul flight and I found it long and boring.

 [Tuesday 7 July : The Hague, Netherlands] We went to The Hague by train, going via Rotterdam.
 Rotterdam is extremely industrialized and has the biggest harbour in the world.